Mechanical Engineering B. Sc.

 There is the possibility of a stay abroad at a European or non-European partner university.
 Double degree programmes have been agreed with selected universities.
 You can find more information about the various options for a stay abroad on the website of the TUM Global & Alumni Office.

-At the TUM School of Engineering and Design, there is also a contact person for international affairs who will support you in planning and organization (see contact Student counseling).
+At the TUM School of Engineering and Design, there is also a contact person for international affairs who will support you in planning and organization (contact see Student counseling > International Exchange).

 Admission